caarlosdamian/caarlosdamian-hooks/README.md

 - **useEffectOnce**: Execute a callback only once when a component mounts.
 - **useFetch**: Simplify data fetching in React components with ease.
 - **useDebounce**: Debounce function calls, delaying execution for improved performance in scenarios like search operations or other asynchronous tasks.
+- **useCursor**: Designed to track and return the cursor's position on the screen.

 ### Install